sanand0/forms/README.md

 ============
 Each "view" object contains the following fields:
 - `label`: optional.
 A display name for the view
 - `template`: optional.
-A template name to use from the application's template list.
-Defaults to `default`
+A template file to use from the application's template list.
+   Use a .html file to create a HTML view, and .csv file to create a .csv view.
+   These are the only two types currently supported.
 - `form`: required.
 Name of the form to display data from.
 This should match a `form` name
 - `filter`: optional.
 A Javascript expression that defines which documents should be shown. e.g. `status != "Approved"`
 - `fields`: required.
 A list of fields.
 Fields can have: